 Gourmet Explorer Advanced (7 days)

 Just Desserts – Chocolate & Patisserie (3 days)

 Your Tutors: Meet Our Chefs!

 Gregory Legros was six when he decided to become a chef.
-It was after his chef’s training that he centred his gaze on patisserie, spending a further three years under the tutelage of an inspirational pastry chef.
+After his chef’s training he centred his gaze on patisserie, spending a further three years under the tutelage of an inspirational pastry chef.
 “He was my mentor, teaching me the solid basics which enabled me to fly by myself,” says Gregory.

 And fly he did.
 He spent a decade working in various Michelin restaurants in France, including Michel Rostang in Paris and Le Majestic on the Croisette in Cannes – a historic luxury hotel built in 1926 which is teeming with movie stars during the Cannes Festival.

 Then in 2004 Gregory left his home in this part of France to live and work abroad.
 He established his international reputation in some of the most prestigious restaurants in the world’s leading 5-star hotels: in New Zealand, in Vietnam, in Oman – where he was Head Patisserie Chef – and at the legendary Sandy Lane Hotel where he spent years in the same role.

 Now he and his family are back home and as well as teaching at a local culinary college – where he trains other professional chefs – Greg has built up a separate private enterprise creating magnificent cakes to order.
 And tutoring our French House Party clients too, of course.